-What happens when I become a NNAS provider?
+What happens when I become an NNAS Provider?

-Following successful accreditation and payment of the annual registration fee, providers will receive their annual registration certificate, the NNAS Tutor Handbook and further information on operating the scheme.
+Following successful accreditation and payment of the annual registration fee, Providers will receive their annual registration certificate, the NNAS Outdoor Navigation Handbook for Tutors and further information on operating the scheme.

-To help keep up to date with navigation tutoring and the NNAS Scheme, providers are encouraged to take part in regional workshops provided by the NNAS.
+To help keep up to date with navigation training and the NNAS scheme, Providers are encouraged to take part in regional workshops provided by the NNAS.

 Can I use the NNAS as a benchmark?

 Organisations and Centres who use the NNAS as a benchmark for the navigational competence of their leaders must have further mechanisms for assessing relevant leadership qualities.
 The NNAS awards are for personal performance only and must not be used as a leadership qualification of any kind.

 For example after discussion, Sports Leaders UK now use the NNAS Silver award as part of their Basic Expedition Leader (Level 3) Scheme.

 What resources are available for the delivery of the schemes?